aufalala/hopes_and_memes/stuff.md

 server pulls and stores memes into airtable (when unrated <10, add 5 new memes, to be checked and performed when
                             [server starts // user rates a meme] )

-use table id in server env

-UserData context - for profile and comments?

-MEME API NOT RETURNING CORRECT NUMBER OF MEMES!

 --------------------------------------------------------------------

-redis to queue server to add 10 memes to airtable+cloudinary
+(DONE) redis to queue server to add 10 memes to airtable+cloudinary

-store 10 (post link, url as image) to cloudinary
+(DONE) store 10 (post link, url as image) to cloudinary

 get 10 cloudinary image link based on url